 Therefore the people who are using this term are not doing it for the right reasons.
 But they are taking advantage of the name to make a fast buck and to exploit customer emotions.

-A cost that will have to be paid by the very environment.
-And also a devastating cost to the animals that the people buying vegan described products are trying to prevent.
+A cost that will have to be paid by the environment and a devastating cost to the animals that people buying vegan described products are trying to prevent.

 - Synthetic vegan leather was created from fossil fuels dug up, transported, and refined at a great cost to the environment.

 - The refining of these fossil fuels was achieved at chemical plants and resulted in CO2 being pumped into the atmosphere.
 Extra CO2 as part of the linear system.

 - Hazardous and toxic to life, chemicals are created and then used to form synthetic vegan leather.

 - Fake leathers (synthetic plastics) have a short usable life span and do not age or repair well.